nomelif/texture-mapper/README.md

-texture-mapper
+TextureMapper
 ==============

-A program that creates texturemaps from an image
+This is a program that creates textures from rgb images.
+Still heavily in developement.